DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/workload-reduction-toolkit/identify-workload-issues/act-on-your-staff-workload-survey.md

 help analyse the results.
 You could also use a more informal approach during a whole staff session.

-You could also consider how you stagger any changes, see [Plan your yearly calendar](/workload-reduction-toolkit/identify-workload-issues/plan-your-yearly-calendar/).
+You could also consider how you stagger any changes, by [planning your yearly calendar](/workload-reduction-toolkit/identify-workload-issues/plan-your-yearly-calendar/).

 Surveying your staff regularly will help you to measure impact over time.